4 Major Scales and Keys

 - whole – whole – half – whole – whole – whole – half

 As musicians, you will be asked to write, identify, and perform ascending and descending major scales.
-For descending scales, be sure to use the pattern in reverse order.
+For descending scales, make sure to use the pattern in reverse order.

 Steps to Writing a Major Scale